Minister for Finance and Treasury and the Minister for Mines, Energy and Rural Electrification

 Community Service Obligations

-Solomon Power received SBD24.6 million in payments for the provision of community service obligations (CSOs) in 2014, and SBD4.4 million in 2016 and no CSO received in 2017.
+Solomon Power received SBD24.6 million in payments for the provision of community service obligations (CSOs) in 2014, and SBD4.4 million in 2016, no CSO received in 2017 and in 2018 SBD1.5 million.
+In 2019 SIEA did not submit any CSO proposal stating that they will self finance for non-commercial operations in outer stations.
 These CSOs are focused on provincial electricity supply and streetlight maintenance and were subject to a contract with the Ministry of Finance.

 |(SBD ‘000)||2013||2014||2015||2016||2017||5-yr Average|